Book Review: Sense and Sensibility by Jane Austen. Summary. Quotes & Facts

 The principle of rationality that Eleanor upholds is rationality with the label of morality.
 Her actions always conform to the standards of moral concepts.
 Such a rational conception always guides her to behave appropriately.

-This solid belief can be both Let her resolutely pull away from negative emotions when she encounters difficulties, but it will also let her suppress her true emotions and choose forbearance.
+This solid belief can be both Let her resolutely pull away from negative emotions when she encounters difficulties, but will also let her suppress her true emotions and choose forbearance.

-When this kind of forbearance and restraint will eventually erupt, the most obvious manifestation is when Edward told Eleanor that Lucy didn't marry him and that he was willing to resume the relationship with Eleanor, Eleanor could no longer be calm, she ran out of the room, changed the attitude of a lady in the past, her tumultuous emotions Expressed in tears.
+When this kind of forbearance and restraint will eventually erupts, the most obvious manifestation is when Edward told Eleanor that Lucy didn't marry him and that he was willing to resume the relationship with Eleanor, Eleanor could no longer be calm, she ran out of the room, changed the attitude of a lady in the past, her tumultuous emotions Expressed in tears.

 At that moment, we finally understood that no matter how rational a woman is, she cannot escape the sentimental side of a woman.
 Women are inherently emotional animals, they are used to acting on their emotions, especially for love, women instinctively regard love as their entire career, and they will spend all their energy on love.